cern-eos/xrootd-cephfs/README.md

 Asynchronous vs. synchronous IO
 -------------------------------

-By default an XRootD server uses synchronous (blocking) IO.
+If ```xrootd.async off``` is used the  XRootD server uses synchronous (blocking) IO.
 If you are interested in high-performance streaming you can configure large asynchronous IO using the following two configuration parameters.

 ```
 xrootd.async nosf segsize 16777216